LiliumOS/rfcs/src/rfcs/0002-knums.md

 #### Function Pointer Types

-A function pointer type is introduced by the `fn` keyword, and is followed by a function signature (like for an `fn` item)
+A function pointer type is introduced by the `fn` keyword, and is followed by a function signature (like for an `fn` item).

+Function pointers can accept any function defined in userspace with the specified signature.

 ## Security Considerations